ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 3) A person who mainly works with model data

-Unfortunately we did not get a statistically significant enough sample to discriminate between these groups so for this document *all user groups will be combined* effectively giving two groups: those that do and do not use Py-ART.
+Unfortunately, we did not get a statistically significant enough sample to discriminate between these groups, so for this document *all user groups will be combined* effectively giving two groups: those that do and do not use Py-ART.

 The survey had 35 respondents which were solicited by the ARM and Py-ART mailing